oufresh/rust/hello/src/string/DETAILS.md

 # String vs str
 As a Rust newbie, I was confused by the different ways used to represent strings.
 The “References and Borrowing” chapter of the Rust book uses three different types of string variables in the examples: String, &String and &str.

-Let’s start with the difference between str and String: String is a growable, heap-allocated data structure whereas str is an immutable fixed-length string somewhere in memory 1.
+Let’s start with the difference between str and String: **String** is a growable, heap-allocated data structure whereas **str** is an immutable fixed-length string somewhere in memory.

-String
+### String
 If you’re a Java programmer, a Rust String is semantically equivalent to StringBuffer (this was probably a factor in my confusion, as I’m so used to equating String with immutable).
 As such, a String maintains a length and a capacity whereas a str only has a len() method.
 As an example:

 let mut s = String::from("Hello, Rust!");